AbsolutelySaurabh/Huffmann-Coding/README.md

 # Huffmann-Coding

-It's just a data compression technique using Huffmann Coding algorithm The HUffmann codes will be generated and the compression ratio.
+It's just a data compression technique using Huffmann Coding algorithm.
+I have done the decompression too but the problem is data loss.
+The Huffmann codes will be generated and the compression ratio too.